 From bluegrass classics to the current wave, The Bluegrass Review is public radio’s authoritative home for bluegrass.
 This nationally syndicated program airs on over 60 stations across the country, and you’ll find it on 90.7 KFSR Sunday nights at 7:00 PM.
 Host Phil Nussbaum brings a different perspective to the music, with his unique theme programs and segments, features on Bluegrass history and in-depth interviews.
 It’s a fast paced, hour long trip through the world of Bluegrass to cap off your weekend.
 You can find out more information about Bluegrass Review online at www.bluegrassreview.com.
 Producer and host Phil Nussbaum brings a wealth of expertise to the program.
 He holds a Ph.D. in Folklore from Indiana University, teaches aspiring players and radio producers at McNally Smith College of Music in St. Paul, Minnesota, and has hosted bluegrass program on public radio stations nationwide for many years.

-Join Rogalsky for 2 hours of Metal.
-It’s Saturday nights from 8 – 10 pm.
-It’s a mix of new and old so hold on.
+Join Rogalsky for 3 hours of Metal It’s Saturday nights for 9 – Midnight and I’m not messing around.
+So hold on.